ycoroneos/LightDraw/paper/LIDR_detailed.md

   glBindTexture(GL_TEXTURE_1D, light_position_tex);
   glTexSubImage1D(GL_TEXTURE_1D, 0, 0, nlights+1, GL_RGBA, GL_FLOAT, &light_pos_radius[0]);
 ````

+The total amount of space used by all of these textures is 13.36kB

 ###Bit Unpacking and Shading in the Forward Pass
 Now that the light map has been generated and the light properties have